RRT Social Media Guidelines

-The Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) of the American Library Association (ALA) sees social media communications as an essential element of strategic communication.
+The Rainbow Round Table (RRT) of the American Library Association (ALA) sees social media communications as an essential element of strategic communication.

-The following are guidelines to help volunteers and members of the GLBTRT.
+The following are guidelines to help volunteers and members of the RRT.
 They are also meant to serve as a reference for members of ALA and the public.

-Professional conduct, including discretion on behalf of GLBTRT’s members and volunteers, is required.
+Professional conduct, including discretion on behalf of RRT’s members and volunteers, is required.
 We are committed to being honest, sensitive, and receptive through our social media engagement

 - We strive to be gender neutral and inclusive and use language that reflects this in our social media posts.

-- or their protection, please respect the privacy of community members.
-Do not share personally identifiable information through the GLBTRT’s communication platforms.
+- For their protection, please respect the privacy of community members.
+Do not share personally identifiable information through the RRT’s communication platforms.

 - Our social media accounts and blogs are not an appropriate place to advertise a business or promote commercial products.
 These types of postings will be considered spam and removed.
 Exceptions to the above include LGBTQ-related library products and publishers.
 Other exceptions will be reviewed as they surface.